ISM Manufacturing Index Expands Slightly

-Today the Institute for Supply Management published its February Manufacturing Report.
-The latest headline PMI at 53.2 percent is an improvement over last month's 51.3 percent.
-Today's number was above the Investing.com forecast of 52.0.
+Today the Institute for Supply Management published its March Manufacturing Report.
+The latest headline PMI at 53.7 percent is a small improvement over last month's 53.2 percent.
+Today's number was slightly below the Investing.com forecast of 54.0.

 Here is the key analysis from the report: